Close

 Vatican visits require Italian visa applications through:

-• VFS Global centers (primary processing)
+• VFS Global centers and authorized visa application centers (primary processing)

 • Italian consulates worldwide